baruisoham/Air-Traffic-Controller/concepts you need to learn.md

 ## Reusing a plane once it has reached its destination

-Based on my analysis of the provided code files, there is no functionality to reuse a plane for another journey after it has completed its initial flight.
+There is no functionality to reuse a plane for another journey after it has completed its initial flight.

 When a plane completes its journey, the following sequence occurs: